Image

 Consequences of overhead work

-Working in awkward shoulder postures can lead to the development of MSD such as shoulder impingement and rotator cuff injuries (add link to types of MSD page here).
+Working in awkward shoulder postures can lead to the development of MSD such as shoulder impingement and rotator cuff injuries.
 In the short term, you may notice things like muscle fatigue and shoulder discomfort while working overhead or moving your arm through various postures.
 This is a sign to talk to your supervisor and see if there are any controls that could remove the overhead component completely, or reduce the frequency and/or duration of the overhead work tasks.

 Additional concerns with overhead work include decreases in work performance.
 Individuals completing overhead work may experience: